Diverticulitis Club Logo Diverticulitis Club Logo 2

 Diverticulitis club

 One major factor is the formation of diverticula, which are small pouches that protrude through weak spots in the colon wall.
 These pouches develop over time due to increased pressure on the colon wall, often associated with a low-fiber diet.
 A low-fiber diet can lead to harder stools, requiring increased muscular contractions during bowel movements, which in turn increases pressure on the colon wall.
+You can track your food and symptoms in our online diary.

 When diverticula become inflamed or infected, diverticulitis occurs.
 It is believed that food particles or bacteria can become trapped in the diverticula, leading to inflammation and infection.
 This can cause various symptoms and complications associated with diverticulitis.